Optimal transport and dynamics of expanding circle maps acting on measures: The infinitesimal version of Furstenberg's theorem

 \subsection{Acknowledgements}

 I am indebted to Artur Oscar Lopes for his numerous questions and comments on the various versions of this paper, and it is a pleasure to thank him.

-I also wish to thank Fr\'ed\'eric Faure, \'Etienne Ghys, Nicola Gigli, Antoine Gournay, Nicolas Juillet and Herv\'e Pajot for interesting discussions and their comments on earlier versions of this paper, and an anonymous referee for her or his constructive criticism.
+I also wish to thank Fr\'ed\'eric Faure, \'Etienne Ghys, Nicola Gigli, Antoine Gournay, Nicolas Juillet and Herv\'e Pajot for interesting discussions and their comments on earlier versions of this paper, and the anonymous referees for their corrections and the constructive criticism of one of them.